GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 2. Install
     [Boost](https://www.boost.org/doc/libs/1_74_0/more/getting_started/windows.html)
     [Windows downloads](https://dl.bintray.com/boostorg/release/1.74.0/binaries/)
-    1.67 or later recommended (core library should build with 1.58, but tests and web interface will not).
+    1.67 or later recommended.
 For CMake to detect it automatically either extract Boost to the root of your drive, or set the `BOOST_INSTALL_PATH` environment variable to the install location.
-The CMake will only automatically find boost 1.58 or newer.
+The CMake will only automatically find Boost 1.67 or newer.
-    Building with Visual Studio 2017 will require boost 1.67 or newer and CMake 3.15+ or newer.
+    Building with Visual Studio 2017 will require boost 1.67 or newer and CMake 3.10+ or newer.
     Boost 1.72 with CMake 3.18+ is the current recommended configuration.